Milo-group/Probability_Guided_Chemical_Reaction_Scopes/README.md

+# Probability Guided Chemical Reaction Scopes - Data Repository

+This GitHub repository contains all data connected to our paper **"Probability Guided Chemical Reaction Scopes"**.

+The main folders are:

+- **Aldehyde-Deuteration**
+- **Hydrogen Isotope Exchange (HIE)**
+- **Pyridine-Phosphination**

+These folders contain the data from the manuscript and all analyses that appear either in the manuscript or the Supporting Information (SI).

+Another subfolder is:

+- **Extra_CaseStudies**
+  Contains data for other cases we modeled, which appear in the SI.

+---

-# Classify Chemical Reaction Conditions with the R Package `rxn.cond.class`
+# General Guide for Using the Classification Code: Classify Chemical Reaction Conditions with the R Package `rxn.cond.class`

+Below is a general guide for using the classification code provided in this repository.

 `rxn.cond.class` is an R package designed to classify and visualize logistic regression classification models for chemical reaction conditions using both ordinal and non-ordinal models.
 It includes functionality for similarity-based sampling, model ranking, model evaluation, and heatmap visualization for model performance.